team-dev-docs/devdocsprod-dev-docs/docs/_VS Code Ext Commands/Create-External-Documentation-Command.md

 - Visual Studio Code
 - The DevDocs extension installed and configured

-## How do I use this VSCode Extension Command?
+## How do I use this VS Code Extension Command?

 1. Open your project in Visual Studio Code.
 2. In the editor, select the code snippet or file you want to generate documentation for.